trinhlenhathuy/analytics_huytln/README.rst

 - **metric** (*str*): Name of the column containing the values to analyze (e.g., Sales).
 - **forecast_periods** (*int*): (optional) Number of periods to forecast into the future (default is 12).
 - **seasonality** (*char*): (optional) Specifies the type of seasonality to consider.
-   - Possible values are 'D' for daily, 'W' for weekly, 'M' for monthly, and 'Q' for quarterly.
-Default is 'M'.
+   - Possible values are (Default is 'M'):
+      + 'D' for daily
+      + 'W' for weekly,
+      + 'M' for monthly
+      + 'Q' for quarterly

 .. _Usage_seasonality_trend_analysis: